 - After a positive worm egg count for redworm or roundworm that requires treatment, conduct a second worm egg count 10-14 days after worming.

-- After a positive EquiSal saliva test for tapeworm treat with a recommended drug and test again two months later.
+- After a positive EquiSal saliva test for tapeworm treat with a recommended drug and test again 12 weeks later.

 If sufficient dose has been administered correctly for the weight of the animal and the follow-up test is showing a reduction of less than 95% efficacy to the targeted parasite(s) then some resistant worms are present.
 For example a medium worm egg count between 200 and 1150 e.p.g. should reduce to <50 epg and a high worm egg count of 1200 e.p.g .should reduce to less than 100 e.p.g. on a follow-up test.